128technology/docs/docs/plugin_http_probe.md

 **Release Date:** Apr 16, 2024

 #### New Features and Improvements
-- **PLUGIN-2300** HTTP probe plugin SLA
+- **PLUGIN-2300** Implement SLA monitoring per probe

-Add datamodel to allow Users to also configure a round trip time for the probe.
-If the request/response exceeds the time; consider that a failed attempt in the current probe algorithm.
-In-memory SLA metrics are added for better monitoring.
+The plugin allows Users to configure the following SLA settings: max-loss, max-jitter, average-rtt.
+These are considered in probe success criteria.
+Additionally, these values are available thorugh metrics.

 ### Release 1.0.2